C/2025 A6 (Lemmon): Physical characteristics

 Between 15 September and 12 October 2025, observations from the Teide Observatory reveal two large spiral jets emanating from the comet, which were likely producing its dust tail as it continues to approach perihelion.

 Spectra of the central part of the coma of C/2025 A6 (Lemmon) were taken with the Échelle spectrograph FLECHAS at the University Observatory Jena on 13 and 18 October 2025.
 In the wavelength range between 4500 and 7000 Å several emission features in the spectra of C/2025 A6 were detected, with those of C2, [OI], NH2, as well as Na being the most prominent ones.
 The equivalent width of the Na D_{1} and D_{2} emission lines increased significantly between the two observation epochs, while the comet's heliocentric distance decreased from 0.79 to 0.71 AU.
+By November 2025, the OH-line spectra were detected originating from its coma through the Five-hundred-meter Aperture Spherical Telescope (FAST).